gyson/gocsp-thunk/README.md

 ### `thunk.ify( fn )` or `thunk.thunkify( fn )`

-Wrap node style function (callback as last argument) into one which returns a thunk
+Wrap node style function (callback as last argument) to one which returns a thunk

 Example:
 ```js